eliassz/MLSD-Stepic-AAA-Pipelines/README.md

 # MLSD-Stepic-AAA-Pipelines
-Homework for the ML system design course on the Stepic platform, provided by Avito.
+Homework and seminars for the ML system design course on the Stepic platform, provided by Avito.